 Of the types of unplanned incidents that can occur, traffic crashes create most of the impacts.
-Using the nationally adopted Highway Safety Manual, an expected crash number is established for each direction of IS70 and IS44 per county.
-The expected crash number is determined by the traffic volume, roadway characteristics (e.g. number of lanes, lane width, shoulder width, horizontal curves, etc.), calibration factors to local conditions and reported crash data over a five-year period.
-The expected crash number provides a glimpse into the number of crashes one could expect to occur during normal conditions and can help identify opportunities for improvement.
-When the number of observed crashes is higher than the expected crash number, this could indicate an opportunity for roadway improvements to help reduce the number of crashes.
+Using the nationally adopted Highway Safety Manual, an expected crash number is established for each direction of I-70 and I-44 per county.
+The expected crash number is determined by the traffic volume, roadway characteristics (e.g. number of lanes, lane width, shoulder width, horizontal curves, etc.), calibration factors to local conditions and reported crash data over a 5-year period.
+The expected crash number provides a glimpse into the number of crashes one could expect to occur and help identify opportunities for improvement.
+When the number of observed, real world crashes is higher than the expected crash number, this could indicate an opportunity for roadway improvements to reduce the frequency of crashes.
 Identifying these locations can help the department prioritize potential improvements.